 On the Herewith platform, this category includes basic household tasks, such as tidying and light cleaning, laundry, changing bed linens, meal preparation, pet care, and performing errands on behalf of the care recipient, such as grocery shopping or going to the post office.

 Once you have hired your caregiver, you can assign specific tasks related to this and other categories.
-For example, you may task your caregiver with doing laundry on Tuesdays, meal prep at 4 pm daily, taking the care recipient for a walk three times per week, etc. Your caregiver can then check off each task as it’s completed.
+For example, you may task your caregiver with doing laundry on Tuesdays, meal prep at 4 pm daily, taking your loved one for a walk three times per week, etc. Your caregiver can then check off each task as it’s completed.

 Companion care